Proven-Paradox/shaper-system/Handbook.md

   * Earth - Successfully dealing Earth damage allows you to move the target one square.
 You cannot use this benefit if you have moved this turn, and after using it you cannot willingly move afterward until your next turn.
   * Light - Successfully dealing Light damage allows you give [shield](#shield-x) to an ally within the triggering Ability's range.
   * Dark - Successfully dealing Dark damage heals you for half the damage done.
-* Your damage multiplier for all Abilities that deal your specialized damage type increases by 1 when you reach level 10.
+* Your damage multiplier for all Abilities that deal your specialized damage type increases by 1 when you reach [Level](#level) 10.
 Note that to gain these benefits, the damage must be done by you personally.
 If using the Summoning module, your summoned allies do not benefit from this Talent.

 #### Endurance Mage